Rules for the International Solving Contest (ISC)

 Entry of results by local controllers on MatPlus website: http://www.matplus.net/

-Use of the Solving Tournament Manager software is mandatory for the central controllers and recommended for the local controllers so that the effort of all involved parties is reduced.
+Usage of WFCC Solving Tournament Manager by all controllers highly recommended for reducing the efforts of all involved parties

 - Timeline: (specification of latest deadlines in days – ISC = date of contest)